ganevniko/ganevniko.github.io/_posts/2020-02-25-connecting_the_back_end_to_the_front_end_part_iii.markdown

 permalink:  connecting_the_back_end_to_the_front_end_part_iii
 ---

-This the third part of my blog series on to how to deploy two simple flask application on an AWS server and make them communicate with each other to process inputs provided from an end user, and return a model prediction or other output of your choice.
+This the third part of my blog series on how to deploy two simple flask applications on an AWS server and make them communicate with each other to process inputs provided from an end user, and return a model prediction or other output of your choice.
 In last week’s post I went over the steps needed to connect to our EC2 instance through SSH connection on port 22 and install all the needed packages as well as setting up a virtual environment we called virtenv.
-In this week’s blog we will be writing asimple flask api.
+In this week’s blog we will be writing a simple flask api.

 If you are moving to this third part right after you have completed the second one you should already be in the virtual environment.
-If you have close the SSH connection and reopened a new shell, please make sure to active the virtual environment first using :
+If you have closed the SSH connection and reopened a new shell, please make sure to activate the virtual environment first using :

 <b><u>source virtenv/bin/activate</u>